Fish Cakes

 By Updated on

-The most delicious crispy Fish Cakes made in less than 10 minutes with cod, breadcrumbs, lemon, herbs, and seafood seasoning.
-Easy to make and make a perfect main course or appetizer.
+The most delicious crispy Fish Cakes made in 20 minutes with cod, breadcrumbs, lemon, herbs, and seafood seasoning.
+Easy to make and makes a perfect main course or appetizer!

 Leave a Comment